FROLIANI/FROLIANI/README.md

 ## 👨‍💻 About Me

-I'm a Full Stack Software Developer current based in **Zanzibar, Tanzania**, with a BSc in Information Technology & Systems from **Mzumbe University**.
+I'm a Full Stack Software Developer current living in **Zanzibar, Tanzania**, with a BSc in Information Technology & Systems from **Mzumbe University**.
 I specialize in building end-to-end web applications — from intuitive, animated frontends to robust, well-structured backend systems.

 Currently working at **Rahisi Solution Ltd**, where I deliver production-grade portals and enterprise dashboards for government and institutional clients across Tanzania.